 STRATIFICATION RATIO OF TOTAL AND DISSOLVED ORGANIC CARBON

-Overall Stratification ratio (SR) of total organic carbon (TOC) and Dissolve organic carbon in Typic Haplustepts more relative to Typic Hapludolls (Table.
+Overall Stratification ratio (SR) of total organic carbon (TOC) and DOC in Typic Haplustepts more relative to Typic Hapludolls (Table.
 1).
-Stratification ratio of TOC in first three lays in Typic Hapludolls D1: D2, D1: D3 and D1:D4 were 0.25, 0.22 and .014 respectively.
+Stratification ratio of TOC in first three layers in Typic Hapludolls D1: D2, D1: D3 and D1:D4 were 0.25, 0.22 and .014 respectively.
 However, in Typic Haplustepts pronounced effect observed in first two layer D1: D2 and D1: D3 SR were 0.46 and 0.38.
-Stratification ratio of DOC in Typic Hapludolls and Typic Haplustepts were more in D1:D2 both series 0.21 and 0.43 respectively (Table.
-1).
-Arid or semi arid soil although vulnerable to degradation but work in favor of carbon stratification in soil profile the residence time of carbon in dry lands soils is long, sometimes even longer than in humid soils 35.
+Stratification ratio of DOC in Typic Hapludolls and Typic Haplustepts were more in D1:D2 both series 0.21 and 0.43 respectively (Table 1).
+Although the soils under arid or semiarid climate are vulnerable to degradation but work in favor of carbon stratification in soil profile as the residence time of carbon in dry lands soils is long, sometimes even longer than in humid soils 35.

 Table 1.
 Stratification ratio of total and dissolved organic carbon in selected soils